Elizabeth S. Marcuse

-Throughout her tenure, President Marcuse has led LIM College through a period of incredible strategic growth in enrollment, physical presence, and academic mission.
+Throughout her tenure, President Marcuse has led LIM College through a period of incredible strategic growth and achievement.
 Most notably, she has overseen LIM’s ascension to become a master’s degree-granting institution, expanded the College’s range of degree offerings, and worked to ensure that the student body is both ethnically and geographically diverse.

 Michael T. Donohue